Can I get Virgin Media in my area?

 Finally, note that, as we mentioned above, Virgin Media's unique network plays havoc with our postcode checking service.

-If, for example, a potential customer wants to check availability in order to narrow down areas where they might want to move, the postcode checker can help - but it won't give a definitive answer.
+If, for example, a potential customer wants to check availability in order to narrow down areas where they might want to move, the postcode checker can help - but to check whether an actual property is connected a full address search would need to be performed.